CodebreakingAtCal/codebreaking-at-cal-website/about.md

 Each week will also have a short problem set to complete.
 This can be handwritten or typed.
 A pass will count as a score >60%, though this may change on a weekly basis.
 Grading will be lenient, so a good effort on the homework will almost certainly be enough to pass for the week.

 ## Final Project
 There will be a final project announced near the end of the semester.
 Students are required to complete both parts to an acceptable score (TBD later).
 You will most likely have 3-4 weeks to complete this, and it won't be nearly the same workload as a normal CS class project.
-The focus will be on fun "challenge" type of exercises much like a Capture The Flag game, if you've heard of that.
+The focus will be on fun "challenge" type of exercises much like an online Capture The Flag game, if you've heard of that.